 When it comes to email marketing software, marketers are spoilt for choice.
 But how do they feel about the emails they send?

-Content is a big issue for email marketers.
-According to DMA, 25% of marketers have trouble getting content for their email marketing campaigns.
-Since we know that content is one of the main ways to attract and retain your audience, finding ways to create good content has to be a priority for any marketer.
-Check out our guides to creating a content marketing strategy and growing your list with content upgrades.
+Relevant content is a big issue for email marketers and since we know that content is one of the main ways to attract and retain your audience, finding ways to create good content has to be a priority for any marketer.
+Check out our content marketing guide for help with using content to grow your list.

 Email Marketing ROI

-Key takeaway: although the numbers vary, all the statistics agree that email marketing delivers excellent ROI.
-Find out the ROI of your own campaign by reading our guide on How to Measure the Effectiveness of Your Email Campaigns.
+Key takeaway: the stats agree that email marketing delivers.
+Find the ROI of your own campaign with our guide on How to Measure the Effectiveness of Your Email Campaigns.

 Email Marketing Benefits

 So, what are some of the benefits of email marketing that make it a must for marketers?